datawrangl3r/datawranglerblog/content/blog/16-ibm-autoai.md

   - "Data Science"

 # meta description
-description: "AutoAI is an AI generating Machine Learning data pipelines that accelerate the efforts of the data scientists in testing multiple models and performing mundane feature engineering tasks."
+description: "IBM Cloud's Watson Studio also offers automated Machine Learning (ML) capabilities to accelerate the model building and feature engineering capabilities of organizations ranging from early-stage startups to enterprises.
+Typically, the data scientists take care of the whole ML lifecycle and it takes weeks to find the perfect selection of features, tuning the parameters, and performing the trial and errors on testing different algorithms.
+IBM's AutoAI experiments take part of the workload where most of the time of the data scientist is spent, which includes: feature engineering, model selection, and parameter optimization."

 tags:
   - "IBM Cloud"